Siesta Key Webcam

 Beach access is pretty straight forward.
 There are a number of small public access points on Beach Rd starting from the south bridge, beach access 12 (Crescent Beach) and counting down until you reach the village.
 The main public lot has a little over 800 spaces and several boardwalks.
 The pavilion offers beach wheelchairs for those who need a ride.
 My sis-in-law is disabled, so we’ve needed a beach chair on many occasions and I've always been impressed by how rugged they are and how easy they roll.
 The beach chairs are made of PVC so you can bring them into the Gulf and the inflatable wheels keep the whole chair afloat.
 Bathrooms, showers and food are provided at the main pavilion.

 Parking can be a difficult depending on the time of year, namely in the spring.
 On the weekends and in season, you won’t have much of a chance unless you get to the beach early (by 10:00am).
 If you can’t find parking, I recommend hanging out near the boardwalks as long as you can until you can flag down someone that is leaving.
-This is probably against the law, but you might not get a spot unless you're a deviant.

 The sand is truly sensational.
 It's the number one thing people notice when arriving to Siesta Beach.
 Even on the hottest Florida days the sand doesn't burn your feet.
 The sand is white and made of 99% quartz so the sunlight is reflected rather than absorbed.
 It’s sugary and soft so you can run barefoot confidently (free in the wind) without stepping on something sharp.
 And if you fall on your face, chances are it won't hurt too bad; perfect for volleyball and other sports.
 In fact, college volleyball and other sponsored tournaments are often held near the main pavilion.